 Dr. Dunning graduated Magna Cum Laude and received a Bachelor of Science from Brigham Young University, a Master of Science in Physical Therapy from the University of the Pacific, California, a post-graduate Doctorate in Physical Therapy from the University of St. Augustine for Health Sciences, Florida, and a PhD from the Universidad Rey Juan Carlos, Madrid, Spain.
 In addition, he received a post-graduate Master of Science in Advanced Manipulative Physiotherapy from the University of Birmingham, England, and has completed advanced training in osteopathic spinal manipulation & acupuncture through the London School of Osteopathy, British Medical Acupuncture Society, and Acupuncture Association of Chartered Physiotherapists (England).

-Dr. Dunning has published several randomized clinical trials, literature reviews, original experimental studies, and case series on both spinal manipulation and dry needling in the following internationally recognized and peer-reviewed journals: Journal of Manual & Manipulative Therapy, Journal of Orthopaedic & Sports Physical Therapy, Manual Therapy, Physical Therapy, International Journal of Sports Physical Therapy, Journal of Bodywork & Movement Therapies, Journal of Manipulative & Physiological Therapeutics, International Journal of Physical Medicine & Rehabilitation, Physical Therapy Reviews, Clinical Journal of Pain, PLoS ONE (Public Library of Science), Physiotherapy Theory & Practice, and BMC Musculoskeletal Disorders.
+Dr. Dunning has published several randomized clinical trials, literature reviews, original experimental studies, and case series on both spinal manipulation and dry needling in the following internationally recognized and peer-reviewed journals: The Spine Journal, Journal of Manual & Manipulative Therapy, Journal of Orthopaedic & Sports Physical Therapy, Manual Therapy, Physical Therapy, International Journal of Sports Physical Therapy, Journal of Bodywork & Movement Therapies, Journal of Manipulative & Physiological Therapeutics, International Journal of Physical Medicine & Rehabilitation, Physical Therapy Reviews, Clinical Journal of Pain, PLoS ONE (Public Library of Science), Physiotherapy Theory & Practice, and BMC Musculoskeletal Disorders.
 Dr. Dunning was the recipient of the 2009 AAOMPT Research Award & Grant in Washington, D.C.
 As part of his PhD dissertation, Dr. Dunning published two randomized clinical trials on the effectiveness of Periosteal Electrical Dry Needling for Knee Osteoarthritis and Electrical Dry Needling for Plantar Fasciitis.

 Dr. Dunning has taught over 450 post-graduate courses in spinal manipulation and/or dry needling to physical therapists, medical physicians, osteopaths, acupuncturists and chiropractors in the United States, Italy, Spain, Brazil, France, Greece, Iceland, Austria, Czech Republic, England and Canada.